Özgür Aktaş: Vitesse

 Born in Cuijk, Aktaş started his career at local club JVC Cuijk and joined the youth academy of Vitesse in 2012.
 In 2015, he moved to the youth academy of NEC.
 In March 2017, Aktaş, together with Lars Kramer, was promoted to the first team by head coach Peter Hyballa due to injuries on their position.
 On 5 April 2017, he sat on the bench once during the away match in the Eredivisie against FC Groningen, but did not make an appearance.
 In the 2017–18 season, Aktaş again played for the second team, Jong NEC, in the Beloften Eredivisie.

 In 2018, Aktaş returned to Vitesse where he joined their second team, Jong Vitesse, who competed in the Tweede Divisie.
 He made 28 appearances in which he scored 4 goals.
 At the end of the 2018–19 season, he was brought into the first-team squad and sat on the bench twice during the play-offs.
 The 2019–20 season again saw Aktaş play for Jong Vitesse, now playing in the Beloften Competitie.
 At the beginning of September, a transfer to FC Den Bosch did not materialise and later that month, Aktaş, together with Patrick Vroegh, were promoted to the Vitesse first team by head coach Leonid Slutsky.
 Under caretaker manager Joseph Oosting, Aktaş made his professional debut for Vitesse on 17 December 2019 in the KNVB Cup home matchup against ODIN '59 in which he replaced Danilho Doekhi after 85 minutes.
 His contract expired in the summer of 2020, making him a free agent.

-Fortuna Sittard
+Fortuna Sittard and Dordrecht

 In August 2020, Aktaş was signed by Fortuna Sittard, who sent him directly on a season-long loan to Eerste Divisie club FC Dordrecht.
 After returning from his loan, his contract was not renewed, making him a free agent.